klkkong/sphere/doc/sphinx/cfd.rst

     = -\nabla p
     + \nu \nabla^2 \boldsymbol{v}

+Since we are dealing with fluid flow in a porous medium, additional terms are introduced to the equations for conservation of mass and momentum.
+In the following, the equations are derived for the first spatial component.
+The solution for the other components is trivial.

 The porosity value (in the saturated porous medium the volumetric fraction of the fluid phase) denoted :math:`\phi` is incorporated in the continuity and momentum equations.
 The continuity equation becomes: